St. Clair River: Location

 The river, which some consider a strait, flows in a southerly direction, connecting the southern end of Lake Huron to the northern end of Lake St. Clair.
 It branches into several channels near its mouth at Lake St. Clair, creating a broad delta region known as the St. Clair Flats.
 Like a strait, the river serves as a narrow strip of water which connects two larger bodies of water.

 Size

 The river is 40.5 mi long and drops 5 ft in elevation from Lake Huron to Lake St. Clair.
 The flow rate averages around 182,000 cuft/s, and the drainage area is 223600 sqmi.
 This takes into account the combined drainage areas of Lakes Huron, Michigan, and Superior.

 History

+Generations of indigenous cultures traveled by canoe on the lakes and rivers in this area, carrying on trade across the region and continent.